BSc Applied Physics: Career Path

 • Quantum Mechanics: This course covers the principles of quantum mechanics and their application to various physical systems.
 Topics include wave-particle duality, quantization of energy, and quantum states.

 • Laboratory: This course provides hands-on experience with the techniques and equipment used in physics experiments.
-Students will conduct experiments and collect data, analyze results and present the findings in written and oral reports.
+Students conduct experiments, collect data, analyze results, and present the findings in written and oral reports.

 • Mathematics and Computer Science: This course covers the mathematical and computational techniques used in physics, including calculus, differential equations, linear algebra, and programming.